 Last Updated on

-Goods or Services that are supplied from UAE to a person located outside UAE, the supply is called an export.
+Goods or Services that are supplied from Dubai to a person located outside Dubai, the supply is called an export.
 The location of the recipient can be the person’s place of establishment or fixed establishment.

 Exports are considered as taxable supplies that are zero-rated that is tax at 0% is applicable on exports.
 The treatment of exports is based on certain situations which are Export of goods outside a GCC VAT implementing state, Export of goods to unregistered recipients in a GCC VAT implementing state, Export of goods to registered recipients in a GCC VAT implementing state and Export of goods which require installation or assembly outside the state.